suhanitomar888/Electric-Vehicle-Population-Data-Analysis-/README.md

 🔮 Future Scope
 Add interactive dashboards using Plotly or Streamlit

-Build machine learning models to predict EV growth
+Build machine learning models to predict EV growth.

-Use clustering to segment cities based on EV adoption behavior
+Use clustering to segment cities based on EV adoption behavior.

-Visualize EV charging station coverage with GIS tools
+Visualize EV charging station coverage with GIS tools.